ConOLeary/Predicting_Bike_Distribution/README.md

 # Predicting_bike_distribution

+12 / 08 / 2021

+* Mean of training data suffices as baseline

 09 / 08 / 2021

 * Initial effort at a 'quick' baseline model is a complete flop.
 I certainly have ammendments in mind, but I am evaluating the added complexity of such and questioning if making them would render the baseline modal not baseline.